Appliance Repair Business Insurance

 A commercial auto insurance policy covers financial losses in the event of an accident involving your business vehicle.
 It can help pay for repair costs, medical payments, and legal expenses.

 Almost every state requires this coverage for vehicles owned by an appliance repair company.
-For leased, rented, and personal vehicles used by your business, look to hired and non-owned auto insurance (HNOA) instead.
+For leased, rented, and personal vehicles by your business, look to hired and non-owned auto insurance (HNOA) instead.

 The cost of a commercial auto policy depends on your coverage needs, the value of the vehicle, and your insurance claims history.
-Learn how insurers calculate your premium.
+Learn how insurers calculate your premium and how to save money on your commercial auto policy.

 Get free appliance repair business insurance quotes from top U.S. providers

-Contractor’s tools and equipment coverage icon
+Tools and equipment coverage icon

 Contractor’s tools and equipment insurance